Gallbladder: Tests

-Tests used to investigate for gallbladder disease include blood tests and medical imaging.
-A full blood count may reveal an increased white cell count suggestive of inflammation or infection.
-Tests such as bilirubin and liver function tests may reveal if there is inflammation linked to the biliary tree or gallbladder, and whether this is associated with inflammation of the liver, and a lipase or amylase may be elevated if there is pancreatitis.
-Bilirubin may rise when there is obstruction of the flow of bile.
+Investigative tests for gallbladder disease include blood tests and medical imaging.
+A full blood count may reveal an increase in the number of white blood cells, suggestive of inflammation or infection.
+Tests such as bilirubin and liver function tests may reveal inflammation linked to the biliary tree or gallbladder, and whether this is associated with inflammation of the liver; an elevated lipase or amylase may indicate pancreatitis.
+The level of bilirubin may rise when there is obstruction to the flow of bile.
 A CA 19-9 level may be taken to investigate for cholangiocarcinoma.

-An ultrasound is often the first medical imaging test performed when gallbladder disease such as gallstones are suspected.
+An ultrasound scan is often the first medical imaging test performed when gallbladder disease, such as gallstones, is suspected.
 An abdominal X-ray or CT scan is another form of imaging that may be used to examine the gallbladder and surrounding organs.
-Other imaging options include MRCP (magnetic resonance cholangiopancreatography), ERCP and percutaneous or intraoperative cholangiography.
+Other imaging options include MRCP (magnetic resonance cholangiopancreatography), ERCP (endoscopic retrograde cholangiopancreatography), and percutaneous or intraoperative cholangiography.
 A cholescintigraphy scan is a nuclear imaging procedure used to assess the condition of the gallbladder.

 Other animals

 Most vertebrates have gallbladders, but the form and arrangement of the bile ducts may vary considerably.
 In many species, for example, there are several separate ducts running to the intestine, rather than the single common bile duct found in humans.
-Several species of mammals (including horses, deer, rats, and laminoids), several species of birds (such as pigeons and some psittacine species), lampreys and all invertebrates do not have a gallbladder.
+Several species of mammals (including horses, deer, giraffes, many rodents, and laminoids), several species of birds (such as pigeons and some psittacine species), lampreys and all invertebrates do not have a gallbladder.

 The bile from several species of bears is used in traditional Chinese medicine; bile bears are kept alive in captivity while their bile is extracted, in an industry characterized by animal cruelty.